 The design for our hotel has cycled through many iterations over many years, emerging through the collective efforts of architect Nonda Katsalidis, David Walsh, and others.

-‘We wanted an inverted suspension bridge,’ says DW, 'but then the value engineers got at it.
-Now it’s just a shopping trolley that looks a bit like an inverted suspension bridge.
+‘We wanted an inverted suspension bridge,’ David says, ‘but then the value engineers got at it.
+Now it’s a shopping trolley that looks a bit like an inverted suspension bridge.

 ‘The horizontal distance from the land to the point is 53 metres,’ he adds.
 ‘It’s not modest.’

 They wanted to cantilever over the water to make the most of the river views.
 A buildable and affordable solution, however, did not present itself right away—until they tackled another problem, which was how to incorporate a theatre into the hotel complex.

 Ordinarily, theatres (or good ones at least) are built like a room within a room, with the inner room decoupled from the outer, to avoid the transmission of noise in both directions.
 That’s expensive, and they thought they would have to keep the theatre separate from the hotel.
 Then someone suggested suspending the hotel from above—making a cantilever buildable, and also acoustically isolating the theatre from below.

 The hotel will be five star, and have 172 rooms, looking towards kunanyi (Mt Wellington), or up the river towards Claremont and Otago Bay.
 There will be a theatre, spa centre, outdoor concert stage and library, as well as conference and auditorium facilities, and several new artworks.
 Some of the art will be quite good.
 We are even working on some super-duper, ‘special experience’ rooms with some really-quite-good artists.